-Has the learning skills to allow them to continue to study in a manner that may be largely selfdirected or autonomous.
+Has the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.

-- 12. Ability to critically review his/her own learning process and course work, and to quickly identify and appreciate new developments in the fields of commercial and company law or of maritime and transport law, international trade law or of international arbitration and business law. - 2.
-For students who started the LL.M programme Commercial before 1 September 2015 and graduate with due observation of the 2015 Transitional Arrangements for the Commercial Law programme, the following final qualifications apply:
+- 12. The graduate can independently reflect on their learning process, detect and master new developments in the relevant area of law, and can pursue an academic follow-up programme. - 2.
+For examinees who started the LL.M. programme before 1 September 2015 and graduate with due observation of the 2015 Transitional Arrangement, the following exit qualifications apply:

-Knowledge and insight
+Knowledge and insight: